Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Main, P. (2023, November 22).
 Personality Theories.
 Retrieved from https://www.structural-learning.com/post/personality-theories

-One of the earliest and most influential theories was proposed by Sigmund Freud, who emphasized the role of psychosexual stages in the development of personality.
+One of the earliest and most influential theories was proposed by Sigmund Freud, who emphasised the role of psychosexual stages in the development of personality.
 Freud's theory suggests that adult personality is deeply rooted in childhood experiences, highlighting how early life events can have a lasting impact on personality characteristics.
 His ideas, while controversial, laid the groundwork for many subsequent theories.

 Behavioral theory, in contrast, focuses on the role of environmental influences, positing that aspects of personality can be learned and shaped through interactions with the environment.
-This perspective underscores the importance of observable behaviors, rather than internal thoughts and feelings, in understanding personality.
+This perspective underscores the importance of observable behaviours, rather than internal thoughts and feelings, in understanding personality.

 Humanistic psychologists, like Carl Rogers, offer a more optimistic view, focusing on the potential for personal growth and self-actualization.
 Humanistic psychology stresses the importance of individual choice and the innate drive towards personal development.